Ahmed-Arafat10/Git/README.md

 - Now deleted commit will be restored

-## 18. Git cherry-pick :
+### 18. Git cherry-pick :

-- Used to modify commit history {Not The Best Practice}, regular merge is preferred when it is possible
+- Used to modify commit history (Not The Best Practice), regular merge is preferred when it is possible

-- When to use cherry-pick : - Deliver hotfix to the end user as fast as possible
+- When to use cherry-pick :
+  - Deliver hotfix to the end user as fast as possible
   - Undoing changes and restoring lost commits
   - Regular team collaboration

 ```
     G--H                  Feature
    /
 A--B--C--D--E--F--H*      Production